ltndat/track-cs50x/README.md

 This is not a journaling habit.
 This is a **feedback loop protocol** — to think clearer, track deeper, and verify what you actually know.

-This is the **official template** for constructing trackable learning systems from any course, project, or domain.
+This is the **official CS50x's Track** for constructing trackable learning systems from any course, project, or domain.
 Use this to:

 - Structure your learning as **iteration cycles**, not passive consumption, verification (via P.A.C.E.R. protocol)
 - Produce **trackable insights**, not fleeting thoughts, log-traceable progression
 - Ship **public artifacts**, not private illusions
 - Crystallize ⌬ **Mindstamps** — reusable thinking units, based on Second Mind OS OVL Protocol

-> Fork this repo to convert any study path into a systemized execution protocol.
+> This repo to convert any study of CS50x into a systemized execution protocol.

 ---